This post was originally published in May 2019 and has been updated for relevance and clarity.

 The main challenges of marketing financial services are very unique to the industry.
 Strict regulations, complicated subject matter, a lack of consumer trust and constantly evolving technology are just a handful of roadblocks scattered throughout the financial services landscape.

-However, as we dug into the research in our 2019 State of Content Marketing for Financial Services report, we saw some common trends bubble up.
+However, we saw some common trends bubble up.
 The different challenges that these marketers are facing are the same problems we all deal with — issues like generating traffic, staying relevant, measuring the right KPIs and team construction.

 Here are four of the top struggles cited by financial service marketers and examples of how content marketing can help ease the stress.